rgho/bip21_js/README.md

 ### Description

-A simple script that BIP21 compliant URI, given bitcoin address and optional label, amount, and message.
+A simple script that generates BIP21 compliant URI, given bitcoin address and optional label, amount, and message.
 The BIP0021 URI Scheme is described here: #https://github.com/bitcoin/bips/blob/master/bip-0021.mediawiki#ABNF_grammar

 ###Usage
 There is only one function:

-createBIP21URI(address, label, amount, message)
+createBIP21URI(address, label, amount, message);

 The address param is required.
 Must be valid bitcoin address.
 All other params are optional